Geometrics Cal – Border

 Now it is already week 5 of the Geometrics Cal.

-Over half of the blanket is already finished.
-Next week part 6 will follow and in part 7 we are doing the border.
+More than half of the blanket is finished.
+Next week part 6 will follow and part 7 is all about the border.

-If you followed the pattern you have already worked 163 rows.
-Congrats!
+If you followed the pattern so far you have already worked 163 rows.
+YAY!

 Part 5 is again a longer part with 52 rows.
 At first we repeat pattern 4 that we already know from part 3.
 This is followed by a repetition of pattern 1, then the new pattern 6 and another repetition of pattern 1.